 David Haussler, Ph.D.

-As a collaborator on the international Human Genome Project, his team posted the first publicly available computational assembly of the human genome sequence on the internet—the precursor of the UCSC Genome Browser, a web-based tool that is used extensively in biomedical research and serves as the platform for several large-scale genomics projects, including the UCSC Cancer Genomics Browser.
+As a collaborator on the International Human Genome Sequencing Consortium, his team posted the first publicly available computational assembly of the human genome sequence on the internet — the precursor of the UCSC Genome Browser, a web-based tool that is used extensively in biomedical research and serves as the platform for many large-scale genomics projects.

-Haussler received his Ph.D. in computer science from the University of Colorado at Boulder.
-He is a member of the National Academy of Sciences and the American Academy of Arts and Sciences and a fellow of AAAS and AAAI.
-He has won a number of awards, including the 2009 ASHG Curt Stern Award in Human Genetics, the 2008 Senior Scientist Accomplishment Award from the International Society for Computational Biology, the 2006 Dickson Prize for Science from Carnegie Mellon University, and the 2003 ACM/AAAI Allen Newell Award in Artificial Intelligence.
+Haussler is a member of the National Academy of Sciences and the American Academy of Arts and Sciences, and a fellow of the American Association for the Advancement of Science and the American Association for Artificial Intelligence.
+He has received a number of awards, including the 2015 Dan David Prize in the Future category, the 2011 Weldon Memorial prize for application of mathematics and statistics to biology, 2009 ASHG Curt Stern Award in Human Genetics, the 2008 Senior Scientist Accomplishment Award from the International Society for Computational Biology, the 2006 Dickson Prize for Science from Carnegie Mellon University, and the 2003 ACM/AAAI Allen Newell Award in Artificial Intelligence.